Pike-Pawnee Village Site: Description

 The site lies on a terrace on the Republican River's south side, near the village of Guide Rock.
 At the terrace's north edge is a near-vertical 25–30 ft bank; the floodplain of the river extends about one-fourth mile (about one-half kilometer) from the bank's base to the present channel.
 The remains of over 100 earth lodges lie on the terrace between the bank and hills to the south, which rise 125 ft above the site.
 On the hills are five cemeteries.
 The village complex also includes a council site and two open courts where a hoop game was played.

 The village extended for at least 1200 ft from east to west.
 On its east and west sides were creeks, now dry, that ran northward into the Republican.
 At the time of the village's occupation, springs in the western creek flowed year-round; these would have provided a more convenient source of water than the river, since access to the latter was hampered by the steep bank.
 The springs ceased to flow at some time after the land came under cultivation in the 1870s.

 Not far downstream from the site is a hill known to the Pawnees as Pa-hur, or "hill that points the way".
 In the traditional Pawnee religion, this was one of five lodges of the nahurac, spirit animals with supernatural healing powers.

 History 1770–1806

 The Southern Pawnees move north

 The ancestors of the modern Pawnee people were not a single unified tribe.
 At the middle of the 18th century, they consisted of two major groups.
 The Skidis, or Wolf Pawnees, had migrated northward with the Arikaras, and had probably been in Nebraska since 1600 or earlier.
 By the beginning of the 18th century, they were established on the Loup River, which flows through central Nebraska into the Platte River from the north.
+The second major division of the ancestral Pawnees was the Southern, or Black Pawnees.
+Their migration history is not well documented; but by 1750 they, with the related and allied Wichitas, had established what seemed to be a secure territory on the Arkansas River.